bjucps/cps110-thinkcspy/_sources/07-Functions/FunctionParameters.rst

 with the formal parameters.
 The first parameter name is bound to the first value provided.
 The second parameter name is bound to the second value provided.
 And so on.

+Now, try your own hand at defining a function that takes parameters.

 .. tabbed:: tab_funcparm